-The no-hitter remains one of the rarest and most notable feats in baseball.
+The no-hitter remains one of the most notable feats in baseball.
 Even if it seems like no-hitters are on the rise, there is an argument that isn't the case, and no matter how you slice it, it is one of the game's greatest achievements to get 27 or more outs without surrendering a single hit.

 AMERICAN LEAGUE EAST